jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

 DORIS:  	Yes she has.

-ANGELA: 	You know,
+ANGELA: 	You know.

 DORIS:  	She has.

-ANGELA: 	Uh,
-        	she used to go over and read a book,
+ANGELA: 	Uh , she used to go over and read a book or something .

-DORIS:  	Yeah or,

-ANGELA: 	or something.

-DORIS:  	b- turn a deaf ear.
-        	That was for sure.
+DORIS:  	Yeah , or turn a deaf ear .
+That was for sure .

 ANGELA: 	But uh,
         	once you understand it,
         	you know you,